-The Health Science major at the University of the Ozarks is administratively housed in the Division of Mathematics and Sciences, but is interdisciplinary in nature including closely related fields of study such as psychology, business, physical education, and biology.
+The Health Science major at the University of the Ozarks is interdisciplinary in nature, including closely related fields of study such as psychology, business, physical education, and biology.
 The curriculum seeks to develop the student intellectually, socially, and spiritually focusing on the elimination of social injustices impeding the advancement of health in all populations.